oracle-livelabs/oci-migration/forms-to-oci/forms-instance/forms-instance.md

    ![Instance Name](./images/forms-instance-name.png)

 5. Then check that:
+    - Image and Shape: keep the default.
+If you change it, it needs a minimum of 8GB of memory.
     - VCN: **forms-vcn**
     - Subnet: **Private subnet for forms-vcn**
     - Check the button **Upload the public key** and upload the public key that you got from the Bastion in  Lab1 (##1##)